tast2129/Grooving-Shredders/README.md

 # Project Background

 For 8 months, our team worked to build a digital beamformer in the FPGA fabric of the RFSoC 4x2 by AMD Xilinx.
-Although we ran out of time to fully debug the hardware configuration we developed, we learned a lot about the board, RF, DSP and generated some pretty cool results along the way.
+Although we ran out of time to fully debug the hardware configuration we developed, we learned a lot about the board, RF, and DSP and generated some pretty cool results along the way.
 All radiation patterns seen on this git were generated with the help of our custom test system.

 System Flowchart:
 ![Flowchart](https://github.com/tast2129/Grooving-Shredders/blob/main/Images/Flowchart.png)